vasco-oliveiraa/Personal_CRM/README.md

 ## Installation
 To reproduce Sau on your local machine, please follow these steps:
 1. Adjust the environment variables in the .env file to match your configuration.
-2. Run the `DatabaseSetup.py` script to set up the MySQL database.
+3. Run the `DatabaseSetup.py` script to set up the MySQL database.
-3. Launch the application by running `streamlit run App.py`.
+4. Launch the application by running `streamlit run App.py`.

-## Usage
-Upon running the application, you will be presented with an intuitive user interface.
-Sau assists you in managing your contacts and interactions effectively.
-It automatically identifies contacts with whom you have had minimal recent interaction and generates conversation starters to initiate engaging discussions.
-Simply select a contact, review the suggested message, and send it to rekindle the conversation.

-## Contributing
-We welcome contributions and ideas from the community!
-If you have any suggestions, feature requests, or bug reports, please reach out to us.
-You can contribute to Sau by submitting pull requests or contacting us with your ideas for further improvement.
-Let's work together to make Sau even better!

-## License
-[Specify the license under which your project is released.
-If you're not sure which license to use, you can refer to the Open Source Initiative (https://opensource.org/licenses) for more information and guidance.]

-## Contact
-For any questions, suggestions, or support, please feel free to reach out to us at [provide your contact email or any relevant communication channel].

-## Acknowledgements
-We would like to express our gratitude to the following individuals and resources that have contributed to the development of Sau:
-- [List any libraries, frameworks, or resources that you utilized]
-- [Acknowledge any individuals or communities that provided valuable feedback or support]

-## Large Files with DVC
+### Large Files with DVC

 This repository uses DVC (Data Version Control) to manage large files efficiently.
 DVC allows us to track and version large files separately from the Git repository.